Virginia Chadwick: Ministerial career

-Following the 1990 murder convictions and 18-year prison sentences handed down to 8 students from Sydney's Cleveland Street High School and a North Shore Catholic School for the gay related killing of Richard Johnson, Virginia Chadwick became the first education minister to directly address the issue of homophobic bullying and violence in New South Wales schools.
-Gay teacher Wayne Tonks was also brutally murdered by two 16-year-old students from Cleveland Street High School, after he had received threats at school and had had his house ransacked.
+Following the murder convictions and 18-year prison sentences handed down in 1990 to 8 students (the “Alexandria Eight”) from Sydney's Cleveland Street High School and a North Shore Catholic school for the gay related killing of 33-year-old New Zealander Richard Johnson, Chadwick became the first education minister to directly address the issue of homophobic bullying and violence in New South Wales schools.
+Amid a wave of gay gang murders in which as many as 88 gay men were killed by youths, gay Social Science teacher Wayne Tonks was also brutally murdered by two 16-year-old students from Cleveland Street High School after he had received threats at the school and had his Artarmon flat ransacked.
+Another group of 30 youths aged 12–18 (the "Bondi Boys") were active in throwing gay men to their deaths off the cliffs of Marks Park, Tamarama (euphemised as "cliff jumping").

-As a result, the Gay and Lesbian Teachers and Students Association (GaLTaS), was formed in 1990 by gay high school teacher Derek Williams, and lesbian student Jennifer Glass to tackle ongoing issues of homophobic school bullying, suicidal ideation, gay youth and homicide by students, via workshops, teacher training and books in schools programmes.
+As a result, the Gay and Lesbian Teachers and Students Association (GaLTaS) was formed in 1991 by gay high school teacher Derek Williams and lesbian student Jennifer Glass to tackle ongoing issues of homophobic school bullying, suicidal ideation, suicide among LGBT youth and homicide by students, via workshops, teacher training and books in schools programmes.

-After learning of reports of homophobic bullying and violence at NSW schools, Chadwick met Williams and some of the affected GaLTaS students at the New South Wales Parliament.
-By November 1993, she had implemented the School Anti-discrimination Grievance Procedures for Students, to enable gay students in New South Wales to achieve legal redress under the NSW Anti-Discrimination Act and to complete their education.
-In consultation with NSW Parents and Citizens, the New South Wales Teachers Federation, the Board of Studies, the NSW Antidiscrimination Board and GaLTaS, Chadwick approved departmental anti-homophobia videos and issued a vetted reading list for school libraries.
+After learning of reports of homophobic bullying and violence at NSW schools, Chadwick met Williams and lobbyist Carole Ruthchild with some of the affected GaLTaS students at the New South Wales Parliament.
+In November 1993, she announced draft guidelines for School Anti-discrimination Grievance Procedures for Students, to enable LGBT+ students in New South Wales to achieve legal redress under the NSW Anti-Discrimination Act and to complete their education.
+The guidelines were eventually promulgated in 1996.
+In consultation with NSW Parents and Citizens, the New South Wales Teachers Federation, the Board of Studies, the NSW Anti-Discrimination Board and GaLTaS, Chadwick approved departmental anti-homophobia videos and issued a vetted reading list for school libraries.
+These measures were also intended to reverse the escalation of homophobic student invective into serious crime such as assault and homicide, that had life-changing consequences also for children who were perpetrators.

-After GaLTaS was awarded a Federal National Youth Grant of $30,000 by the Federal Government of Australia to establish a toll-free hotline for victimised gay and lesbian students, the research obtained was compiled by GaLTaS co-convener Ms Jacqui Griffin into The SchoolWatch Report.
+After GaLTaS was awarded a Federal National Youth Grant of $30,000 (=c.$68,400 equivalent in 2023) by the Federal Department of Employment, Education and Training to establish a toll-free hotline for victimised gay and lesbian students, the research obtained was compiled by GaLTaS co-convener Ms Jacqui Griffin while she wrote The SchoolWatch Report.
 The report was officially launched by Chadwick in March 1995 at Randwick Boys High School where Derek Williams taught.
 Following her launch of The SchoolWatch Report, Chadwick continued her reforms of departmental policy on gay related education issues until the defeat of the Liberal government at the 1995 New South Wales state election.